fehlhabers/teashaped.dev/_posts/2022-07-18-being-teashaped.md

 While I admire individuals with the tenacity to hone their specialized skills to perfection, I also know the time that is needed in order to get to that level!
 There is always need for people really skilled at a particular thing, but just as many times you need people skilled in being able to tie several skills together into a solution.

-### What is T-shaped and why should you care?
+## What is T-shaped and why should you care?
 The notion of T shaped comes from the idea that you might specialize in one area, but that you maintain basic knowledge of the surrounding areas.
 An I-shaped individual would in this case be a specialist.
-But why is this something you should do?
+But why is this something you should put effort in, rather than focusing on your specialty?

 Well, if looking not too far back it was quite common to divide teams into different technologies instead of value streams.
-This could mean a database team, a frontend team and a backend team.
+This could mean for example a database team, a frontend team and a backend team.
 Unfortunately, this still happens today.
-This caused a lot of dependencies between teams when delivering features, greatly increasing time to market.
+This causes a lot of dependencies between teams when delivering features, greatly increasing time to market since it requires coordination, hand-offs and so on.

-These are typical silos,
+In more modern approaches, teams are cross functional and have the competences needed to provide value in the same team.
+By having multiple disciplines in the same team, value can be delivered faster.
+However, the work load is never perfectly distributed over different disciplines and people get sick and have vacations.
+Thus, members need to learn ech others discipline to some degree.
+Backend developers will need to do some frontend, UX will do some development and so forth.

-### Pareto principle
+## Pareto principle
 While having some kind of main skill base, I often invest time in putting in some effort in understanding the fundamental and intermediate principles of neighbouring skills that I either feel are strategically important or simply because they seem fun to explore!

 One such sprint could be to dive into a new programming language, some popular service, photography or some sport!